Blue Cross Plan Is Born in Dallas

 In 1994, Blue Cross of Washington and Alaska affiliated with Medical Service Corporation (MSC) in Spokane, the Blue Shield plan serving Eastern Washington.
 This partnership was formed to strengthen our companies while still offering local service to the communities where we work and live.

 MSC's roots go back to November 1933, when the nonprofit Spokane Medical Service Bureau and the Medical Service Corporation were founded, enabling people to afford quality healthcare.

 The original coverage offered was limited to groups of 25 or more, each earning less than $150 per month.
-The premium was $1 per month and included doctor and hospital services and prescription drug benefits.
+The health plan bill was $1 per month and included doctor and hospital services and prescription drug benefits.
 Keep in mind that in 1933, doctor visits were $2, hospital charges ran $2.75 per day, and a tonsillectomy might have cost $12.50.